 Décor wise, there is no particular theme, but rather a mix of features that were either inherited from the previous tenants (funnily enough, Spanish tapas bar, La Parada), or added with the help of Nic’s art-therapist mom.
 It all hangs together rather nicely to create a cool, homey space.
 A row of Victorian-style street lamps dangles above five wooden counters, with bar stools providing seating for 50 diners.

-Each is decked with a pewter beer mug of short-stemmed roses, cutlery and napkins, and cool salt and pepper canisters that Nic spotted in a restaurant many years ago, and made a note of.
+Each is decked with a glass of short-stemmed roses, a pewter beer mug of cutlery and napkins, and cool salt and pepper canisters that Nic spotted in a restaurant many years ago, and made a note of.
 “I’ve been collecting ideas and jotting them down for as long as I can remember.
 I knew that one day I’d open my own restaurant.”
 Nic worked as a waiter at Harbour House down the drag, and in the kitchens of various restaurants in Switzerland and Germany, where he lived for seven years before returning to his native Kalk Bay to open Salt.

 Salt seats 50 diners, and is perfect for a special-occasion birthday, spontaneous pop-ins – grab a seat at the street- and harbour-facing counter – as well as lazy lunches, and festive nights out.
 Be sure to try the Lindt chocolate fondant – definitely worth its salt – and then some!